-Cause: Sometimes, the problem is as simple as clogged air filters or miscalibrated thermostat.
+Cause: Sometimes, the problem is as simple as clogged air filters or miscalibrated thermostats.
 It’s also possible that your air conditioner is too powerful for your home.

-When you notice ice around the AC coil, it means the system is working too hard to keep your home cool.
+When you notice ice around the A/C coil and/or copper lineset, it means the system is working too hard to keep your home cool.
 Taking care of this can save you a lot on your electricity bill.

 Solution: Have one of our experts check the blower fan, ducts, and condenser for obstructions.

 Does your air conditioner trip a fuse every time it turns on?
 This frustrating issue forces you to interrupt your other activities constantly.

 Cause: One reason for this problem is the poor AC installation.
 Hiring the cheapest handyman to install your air conditioner isn’t a good idea.
 If the circuit breaker or wiring isn’t rated for the HVAC unit’s output, you’ll run into this issue.

 Solution: The Weather Changers HVAC experts are certified to work with electrical systems.
 Our team performs in-depth wiring inspections with every maintenance checkup.